 With a tripod, the shutter can stay open as long as needed.
 As long the camera remains still, the picture won’t be blurry.

-In learning photography over the years I’ve been given a lot of advice regarding ISO settings and much of it has conflicted.
+In learning photography over the years we’ve been given a lot of advice regarding ISO settings and much of it has conflicted.

-The end result is that with practice, I have a general idea where I want MY ISO settings to be in the vast majority of photographic circumstances I face.
+The end result is that with practice, we have a general idea where we want OUR ISO settings to be in the vast majority of photographic circumstances we face.

-Not everyone will agree with settings that I use, but hey, I’m the one shooting the shot and I’m the one that has to live with it.
+Not everyone will agree with settings that we use, but hey, we’re the ones shooting the shot and we’re the ones that have to live with it!